 A debt consolidation loan from a bank or other lender is not your only option for consolidating your debt.
 Research the options before deciding which is the best for you debt situation.
 Here are the main types of debt consolidation:

 - Debt consolidation loans: These are installment loans offered by banks, credit unions and online lenders that usually have lower interest rates, but may have longer repayment periods.
-Which means you could pay more interest over time.
+This means you could pay more interest over time.
 Interest rates can be fixed (they don’t change) or variable (they do) over the life of the loan.
 You’ll want to know how much interest you’ll pay for the entire length of the loan to know if it’s actually a better deal.

 - Home equity loan or auto loan: These are secured loans that borrow against the equity you’ve built in your home or car.
 These loans will usually have lower interest rates than unsecured loans, and can be easier to get, but the big, big risk is you could lose your car or home if you default on the loan.